Narngisa/CRUD-with-NodeJS-and-Postgresql/README.md

 # CRUD with NodeJS and Postgresql

-This project use `nodeJS and postgresql` create crud to connecting database.
+This project use `nodeJS and postgresql` created crud to connecting database.

 > [!IMPORTANT]
 > **Download:** *[Postgreql](https://www.postgresql.org/download/)* <br />